shapiroisme/datadollar/doc/build-osx.md

 Other commands:

     ./litecoind --help  # for a list of command-line options.
-    ./litecoind -daemon # to start the Datadollar daemon.
+    ./litecoind -daemon # to start the datadollar daemon.
     ./litecoind help    # When the daemon is running, to get a list of RPC commands